mojaloop/contrib-dev-portal/docs/guides/developer-tooling/simulators.md

   }'
 ```

 And that's it!
-You can issue a `GET /parties/MSISDN/639563943094` call to ask Mojaloop to look up this party, and then request more informaton from `applebank`:
+You can issue a `GET /parties/MSISDN/639563943094` call to ask Mojaloop to look up this party, and then request more informaton from `jcash`:

 Let's issue this request "from" the `figmm` DFSP, and look in the TTK for the callback: [http://figmm-ttk.beta.moja-lab.live/admin/monitoring](here).